RPT-UPDATE 1-IPOs stoke San Francisco housing market

 But when a neighbor with an identical unit across the hall got multiple offers on his place and sold it in October for $800,000 to an employee at a cloud-based software company, Rossi had second thoughts.
 Rossi sold his condo two weeks ago to a bidder who had lost out on his neighbor's home, also for $800,000, and had backup bids of his own.

-"The market was stronger than I thought," Rossi said.
+"The market was stronger than I thought," said Rossi.
 (Reporting by Sarah McBride; editing by Jonathan Weber and John Wallace)